Valentine’s Day means different things to different people. For some, it’s all about love and romance. But for others that just might not be the case.

 - Carefully monitor a program for fraudulent and low-quality affiliates.
 Low-quality affiliates may include:

 - sites that make-up offers or force clicks

 - affiliates pretending to be the merchant in pay-per-click ads

 - toolbar sites that steal affiliate credit and numerous other violators.

-For in-house or third-party managers, there is a clear, conflict-free path for dealing with these issues and that path often involves working with networks to remove affiliates from the program, lower their commissions, void sales, etc.
+For in-house or independent affiliate program agencies, there is a clear, conflict-free path for dealing with these issues and that path often involves working with networks to remove affiliates from the program, lower their commissions, void sales, etc.

 Don’t Settle for Less in your Affiliate Program

 If you are a brand currently engaged in a network-managed affiliate program, it’s in your best interest to re-evaluate that relationship.

 Would terminating the management aspect of your relationship result in a few broken hearts and perhaps even some bitter feelings?
 Possibly.
 Breaking up is always hard to do.

 The reality, however, is that you’ll be better off finding independent representation for your affiliate program — with program managers who will truly advocate for your affiliate program’s interest without conflict.